 Later, he says this innovation in belief is not “purely imaginative, but has certain similarities to the stance reflected in The Gospel of Thomas.
 [Such common views and linkages] shows that the scenario is by no means implausible.”
-I would gander to guess that perhaps the secessionists were the brains behind GosThom’s drafting, though this would depend upon the timing of when the treatise was written (discussed in The Gospel of Thomas and Dating Its Original Drafting Section.)
+A serious case could be made that the secessionists either influenced or were the drafters of GosThom, though this would depend upon the timing of when the treatise was written (discussed in The Gospel of Thomas and Dating Its Original Drafting Section.)
 I’d imagine the secessionists certainly would have loved to have a pseudo-synoptic in their creed, though I do make a case for GosMark’s inclusion in a later Section.

 It’s no surprise GosJohn portrays Thomas as doubting, but John is doubting himself in ApJohn.
 Another possibility, per Misericordia University: “Since there are many of the same sayings in Mark and Thomas, we really have only two explanations to consider.
 One is that Thomas and Mark are drawing from the same well of tradition, the other is that Mark made use of Thomas.”
 Regardless, per GosThom Saying 23 Jesus said, “I shall choose you, one from a thousand and two from ten thousand, and they will stand as a single one.”